cosmastech/cosmastech.github.io/_posts/2026-01-16-simplicity-matters.md

         public EmailAddress $emailAddress,
     ) { }

-    public function updateEmail(EmailAddress $email): UserEntity
+    public function setEmail(EmailAddress $email): UserEntity
     {
-        // this probably does something great, but everything must be immutable,
+        // this probably does something great, but everything must
-        // so I'll definitely want to clone this object and return a new one }
+        // be immutable, so I'll definitely want to clone this
+        // object and return a new one
+    }

     public function flush(): array